albatross-hrr25/Toucans456/README.md

     "I never knew it was possible for everyone to come together and have everyone be able to contribute to one message!"
 ## Closing and Call to Action ##
-    "Head to your local host now, sign up, and start creating group messages right now!"
+    "Head to your local host now, sign up, and start archiving your AWESOME recipes right now!"